PalisadoesFoundation/talawa-docs/docs/internships/gsoc/introduction.md

 title: Introduction
 ---

-Google is sponsoring the [2021 Summer of Code](https://summerofcode.withgoogle.com/) and [The Palisadoes Foundation](http://www.palisadoes.org) registered as a mentoring organization.
+Google is sponsoring the [2021 Summer of Code](https://summerofcode.withgoogle.com/) and [The Palisadoes Foundation](http://www.palisadoes.org) is registered as a mentoring organization.
 This page is your entry point to the Palisadoes Foundation GSoC program.
 Please watch this page for updates concerning our participating in 2021.

 ### About Talawa